Azure/fta-internalbusinessapps/appmodernization/webapps-features-walkthrough/fta-webapp-features-demo.md

 ![](./media/11-newslot3.PNG)

-> [!NOTE] Slots create a fully-fledged instance which consumes resources allocated in your plan.
+> **Note:** Slots create a fully-fledged instance which consumes resources allocated in your plan.
 E.g. [it is not a good idea to load test a deployment slot.](https://cmatskas.com/introduction-azure-functions-deployment-slots/)

 Run the App in staging.